The town of Poperinge is situated about 8 miles (12.5km) to the west of Ypres / Ieper on a direct road and railway link.

 The region is famous for growing hops.
 Poperinge is home to the national hop museum.
 There are over 800 different types of beer in Belgium.
 One of the famous local beers is Sixtus, which is brewed in the St. Sixtus Abbey near Proven, about 2.5 miles (4km) north-west of Poperinge.

 Talbot House (Toc H)

-Talbot House, known as 'Toc H', is one of the very special places of First World War interest to visit in the Ypres Salient.
-It was established by the Reverend 'Tubby' Clayton in December 1915 as an 'Everyman's Club' for soldiers and officers of the British Army.
-It is now a 'living museum' and also offers self-catering accommodation for individuals and small groups.
+Talbot House, known as “Toc H”, is one of the very special places of First World War interest to visit in the Ypres Salient.
+It was established by the Reverend “Tubby” Clayton in December 1915 as an “Everyman's Club” for soldiers and officers of the British Army.
+It is now a “living museum”.

 Self-catering accommodation is available at the famous old House for individuals and small groups.

 10,755 casualties of the First World War are buried at Lijssenthoek Military Cemetery.
 This was the location of field hospitals behind the Allied Front Line.
 It is the second largest British and Commonwealth cemetery in Belgium.
 The burials include a number of Chinese Labour Corps men.